 Alternative 4.
-Require all vessels with a Federal snapper-grouper Commercial Permit to have an electronic logbook tied to the vessel's GPS onboard the vessel. (if this is changed to "if selected" it would be the same alternative as in A15B)
+Require all vessels with a Federal snapper-grouper Commercial Permit to have an electronic logbook tied to the vessel's GPS onboard the vessel

 Alternative 5.
 Require vessels with a Federal snapper-Grouper Commercial Permit, if selected, to have a NMFS-approved observer onboard while fishing for snapper-grouper in the South Atlantic EEZ.